Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Section 17(5)(d)

-ITC is not available on goods or services used for construction of an immovable property (other than P&M) on his own account
+ITC is not available on goods or services used for construction of an immovable property (other than Plant or Machinery) on his own account

 including when such goods or services are used in the course or furtherance of business.